DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 ##### PixyCam

 To be able to detect any tokens using the PixyCam, the camera has to be trained every time before being able to start running the built-in software.
 To do so, proceed with the following steps:
+1. Make sure the color indication LED is covered with a piece of tape or similar to avoid reflections.
+As the pixycam is placed at the bottom facing the surface it comes to wrong color appearance if a light shines on it.
-1. Place the PixyCam over a red token
+2. Place the PixyCam over a red token
-2. Press and hold the button until the LED turns white, then release when it turns red
+3. Press and hold the button until the LED turns white (it will switch to all colors after 1 second), then release when it turns red
-3. Move the camera away from the token
-4. Repeat `Step 1`, waiting for the LED to turn red
+4. Move the camera over a the token (results are best real conditions are reproduced - put the turtlebot on the ground, pixycam directly over a token)
-    * ***Note:*** Very good lighting conditions are required for this
+    * ***Note:*** The better the lighting conditions the better
-5. Press the button once
+6. Press the button once
+7. Make sure that tokens are detected: Hovering over a token makes the LED turn red (can be seen from above through little holes) and moving away the pixycam turns off the LED.
+Make sure that the light is steady and not flickering -> repeat process

  ***Note:*** See the [Pixy Documentation](https://docs.pixycam.com/wiki/doku.php?id=wiki:v1:teach_pixy_an_object_2) for more information.
 Also, the lens sharpness can be adjusted by turning the camera housing, but too much or too little adjustment may affect image quality.
+Use the PixyMon tool for the initial calibration!

 ##### Software